 What’s the best piece of advice someone gave you about combining motherhood with a job?

 I don’t remember receiving any advice about this.
-I just know that I feel there isn’t enough support out there for working mums, and I’m hoping that the Working Mum Association will go even a little way to help redress this.
+I just know that I felt there wasn’t enough support out there for working mums, and I’m hoping that the Working Mum Association will go even a little way to help redress this.
+Even if it makes a difference to one mum’s life, no matter where in the world she is, then it has fulfilled its aim.

 Anything else you would like our members to know about you?